 The term adrenal fatigue was first used by chiropractor James Wilson in 1998, and became popular with a book he published in 2001.
 I've written before about some of the quacky dabbling of chiropractors outside the neck and back pain issues we commonly associate them with.
 You can probably guess from that alone where I'm… Continue reading Is Adrenal Fatigue Real?

 Crystals are pretty, there's no doubt about that.
-But can they do anything for your health and wellbeing?
+But do they actually have healing powers as some claim, and can they do anything for your health and wellbeing?
 The belief that precious stones have healing powers has been around for centuries.
 In current practice, it's most often associated with the New Age movement.
-It draws on the Chinese concept of life energy (qi) and the… Continue reading Do Crystals Have Healing Powers?
+It draws… Continue reading Do Crystals Have Healing Powers?

-Image by Elionas2 from Pixabay There are a lot of weird alternative health interventions out there, but colon cleanses, also known as colon hydrotherapy or colonics, have got to be among the weirder ones.
-Apparently, this has been around since the time of the ancient Egyptians; however, it only appeared on my radar a few years back when… Continue reading Are Colon Cleanses Useful?
+There are a lot of weird alternative health interventions out there, but colon cleanses, also known as colon hydrotherapy or colonics, have got to be among the weirder ones.
+Apparently, this has been around since the time of the ancient Egyptians; however, it only appeared on my radar a few years back when a colonics… Continue reading Are Colon Cleanses Useful?

 I'm a big fan of aromatherapy.
 I have a diffuser and use a variety of essential oil blends, and if they're just a pleasant placebo, I'm good with that.
 Essential oils smell nice and they're a great way to practice self-care.
 But do they live up to the assorted health claims that are made about… Continue reading Are Essential Oils a Placebo or Something More?

 A couple of people commented on my post on dopamine fasting asking about my take on reiki.
+Essentially, their question was: is reiki bullshit?
 Ask and ye shall receive.
 What is it?
 First, what exactly is reiki?
-The International Center for Reiki Training (ICRT) says that reiki "is based on the idea that an unseen 'life force energy' flows through us and is… Continue reading Reiki: Does it Work as Advertised?
+The International Center for Reiki Training (ICRT) says that reiki "is based on the idea that an unseen 'life… Continue reading Reiki: Does it Work as Advertised?

 I've recently come across some news articles about homeopathy that have caught my eye.
 One was about claims that homeopathy could prevent measles (homeoprophylaxis is the fancy term for this); another was about the Canadian government funding an aid mission to Honduras involving a delegation of homeopaths claiming to cure Chagas disease and other infectious diseases.… Continue reading Homeopathy: Government-Funded Quackery